HarshdeepAthawale/Energy-project/DOCUMENTATION.md

 ---

-This documentation provides a comprehensive guide to using the SmartWaste platform.
+This documentation provides a comprehensive guide to using the EcoBin platform.
 For technical implementation details, refer to the codebase documentation.